Ben-Jacks0n/Balls/README.md

 ![image](https://github.com/Ben-Jacks0n/Balls/assets/127924235/a827989d-c266-4cdd-9173-5f2ad2468a7b)

 And lastly the player has a GameOver button.
 When triggered it will record the position to the deathPos node.
 Then it will change the camera parent to the deathPos, despawn the player and spawn the game over text and the game over buttons as children of the camera.
+The line2D.clear_points() will be usefull for later.

 ```GDScript
 extends Node2D